 - Switch to rechargeable batteries for your home.
 Each rechargeable battery can replace hundreds of single-use batteries.

-- Reduce the consumption of gadgets and toys that require single use batteries.
-The biggest impact we all can individually make – is to reduce the amount we consume in every area of our lives.
+- Reduce the consumption of gadgets and toys that require single-use batteries.
+The biggest impact we can all make individually – is to reduce the amount of products we consume in every area of our lives.